‘Cold Moon,’ last full moon of the year, will shine Wednesday and eclipse a planet

 “We will see the Moon drift very, very closely to Mars and then obscure it entirely,” according to the Almanac.

-Mars will look like a bright “star” with a reddish glow around it and will be somewhere to the left or lower left of the moon, according to the Almanac.
+According to the Almanac, Mars will look like a bright “star” with a reddish glow around it and will be somewhere to the left or lower left of the moon.

 The Cold Moon, the Almanac says, is so called because of its appearance at the time of year “when cold weather truly begins to grip us.”